feibi-allen/AirTrafficManagementSim/README.md

 ## Protocols
 To manage the airspace a number of protocols are used:
 - Drones cannot move vertically unless taking off and landing
-- Drones which ate taking off and landing cannot move horizontally
+- Drones which are taking off and landing cannot move horizontally
 - Drones moving horizontally must fly at designated height according to heading (similar to Visual Flight Rules used in aviation)